 The Partners for Resilience (PfR) programme in South Sudan started in 2016.
 PfR has been working towards influencing policies, practices and investments that are responsive to Integrated Risk Management (IRM).
 PfR supports capacity strengthening of civil society organisations to engage in dialogues with government officials and entities to achieve sustainable and inclusive growth.

 Examples of the activities and achievements in South Sudan:

-For the years 2016-2020, the programme willl focus on constructive dialogues for the improvement of the National Wetlands Conservation and Management Strategy and the implementation of the National Disaster Risk Management (DRM) Policy.
+- Policy dialogues to lobby for the improvement of the National Wetlands Conservation and Management Strategy and the implementation of the National Disaster Risk Management Policy.

-Another key focus area will be the Youth Policy and ensuring that youth will play an important role in disaster risk reduction.
+- Engagement with the Youth Policy (a national policy of the government guiding youth development across the country) and ensuring that youth plays an important role in disaster risk reduction.

 - Engagement in the National Adaptation Programmes of Action (NAPA) to ensure the adaptation requirements of local communities are at the center of development and implementation of the NAPAs.

 - Partners for Resilience supported the development of the new Disaster Risk Management National Strategy of South Sudan.